Online immigration status: eVisa

 The way you prove your immigration status has changed in the UK.
 Biometric residence permits (BRPs) have been replaced by the new online eVisa.
 An eVisa is an online record of your immigration status which can be shared with others.

-If you travelled outside of the UK during the winter vacation period, you must ensure that your current passport is linked to your online eVisa account so you can safely re-enter the UK.
+If you travelled outside of the UK, you must ensure that your current passport is linked to your online eVisa account so you can safely re-enter the UK.
+You may be delayed or denied boarding by airline carriers, if your eVisa information isn't up-to-date and linked to your current passport.

-You should make sure the advance passenger information (API) that you provide to a travel carrier (such as an airline) matches your online eVisa details (nationality, immigration status and passport).
-You may be delayed or denied boarding by airline carriers, if your eVisa information is not up-to-date and linked to your current passport.
+Your advance passenger information (API) provided to a travel carrier (such as an airline) must match your online eVisa details (nationality, immigration status and passport).

 • valid passport (all passports if dual national)